Worker among Refugees in Greece

 Our ref 11198

-Greece is located at the crossroads of Europe, Asia, and Africa.
-Situated on the southern tip of the Balkan Peninsula, it shares land borders with Albania to the northwest, the Republic of Macedonia and Bulgaria to the north, and Turkey to the northeast.
+Situated on the southern tip of the Balkan Peninsula, Greece shares land borders with Albania to the west, North Macedonia and Bulgaria to the north, and Turkey to the east.

-Greece is considered the cradle of Western civilization, being the birthplace of democracy, Western philosophy, the Olympic Games, Western literature, historiography, political science, major scientific and mathematical principles, and Western drama.
+Greece is considered the cradle of Western civilization, being the birthplace of Western philosophy, democracy, the Olympic Games, European literature and drama, historiography, political science, major scientific and mathematical principles.

 Philip of Macedon united most of the Greek mainland in the 4th century BC.
 He and his son Alexander the Great rapidly conquered much of the ancient world, spreading Greek culture and science from the eastern Mediterranean to India.